Lush chocolate avocado mousse with a healthy twist — easy to make and so good for you!

 - 2 teaspoons pure vanilla extract

-- 2 teaspoons balsamic vinegar (aged is amazing, if possible)
+- 2 teaspoons balsamic vinegar (aged is amazing)

 - 1/2 teaspoon flaky sea salt

-- 1 cup pure unsweetened cocoa powder (sifted through a strainer if it's clumpy)
+- 1 cup unsweetened cocoa (or cacao) powder, sifted through a strainer if it's clumpy

 - Scoop the avocado flesh out with a spoon and place in the workbowl of a food processor.
 Pulse a few times until the avocados are creamy.